sushmichristo/admin-portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

+Developed this admin portal without using any external or 3rd party library.
+Implemented Searching and pagination using angular pipe.
+Created 3 component.
+1) UserComponent - Parent - To display the page with table of users
+2) UserSearch Component - To search the users
+3) PaginationComponent - To navigate to different pages

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.